RasaHQ/rasa/docs/dataformat.rst

 Lookup Tables
 -------------
 Lookup tables in the form of external files can also be specified in the training data.
-The externally supplied lookup tables must be in a comma-separated format.
+The externally supplied lookup tables must be in a newline-separated format.
 For example, ``data/test/lookup_tables/plates.txt`` may contain

-    tacos, beef, mapo tofu, burrito, lettuce wrap, ...
+    tacos
+    beef
+    mapo tofu
+    burrito
+    lettuce wrap
+    ...

 And can be loaded as: